Black-bibbed cicadabird

 The black-bibbed cicadabird or black-bibbed cuckooshrike (Edolisoma mindanense) is a species of bird in the family Campephagidae.
 It is endemic to the Philippines.
 The species is elusive and poorly known.
+This species has five subspecies that differ considerably in plummage, it is possible that this may actually be a species complex and consists of multiple species.

 The black-bibbed cicadabird is thought to be restricted to tropical moist lowland forest.
 It is threatened by habitat loss.